Render Studio Examples and Resources

 -

-Select the part(s) In the Scene graph or graphics area.
+Select the part(s) In the Scene list or graphics area.

 -

-Search for Steel in the Appearance library.
-Right-click on the Steel appearance's thumbnail, and click Assign from the context menu (shown in the first image below).
+Search for steel oxidized aluminum in the Appearances library.
+Right-click on the Appearance's thumbnail, and click Assign from the context menu (shown in the first image below).
 The result is a polished steel appearance (shown in the second image below):

 -